secrethash/dropmenu/README.md

 DropMenu - Drop Down Menu
 =======

-**DropMenu** is a Database driven, Dynamic Drop Down Menu Package for ***Laravel 5+***.
-DropMenu is Currently under development and that is the main reason that full documentation is not yet provided.
+**DropMenu** is a Database driven, Dynamic Drop Down Menu Package for ***Laravel 5+*** .
+DropMenu is Currently under development so it would be greatful of you to co-operate with it.
 But as it's an opensource project you are free to contribute.

+We are working on it constantly to make things right and get things on the right track.
+Bear with us just for some time. :)

 > *FEEL FREE TO CONTRIBUTE TO THIS PROJECT BY  **FORKING, CREATING A PULL REQUEST, CREATING AN ISSUE, ETC.**.
 I'll be glad to answer them.*

 ---

 # Installation
 For a Stable Release:
 ```